freeCodeCamp/freeCodeCamp/docs/flight-manuals/moderator-handbook.md

 ### Closing Stale, Outdated, Inactive Issues and Pull Requests

-- Merge-conflicts and Stale PRs that have not seen any activity from anyone for 21 days (3 weeks from the last activity), we can close them in an automated/bot script or the moderators themselves.
+- Stale Issues or PRs are those that have not seen any activity from the OP for 21 days (3 weeks from the last activity), but only after a moderator has requested more information/changes.
+These can be closed in an automated/bot script or by the moderators themselves.

 - Activity is defined as: Comments requesting an update on the PR and triages like `status: update needed` label etc.

-- If the OP ask for additional assistance or even time, the above can be relaxed and revisited after a response is given.
+- If the OP asks for additional assistance or even time, the above can be relaxed and revisited after a response is given.
 In any case the mods should use their best judgement to resolve the outstanding PR's status.

 ### Other guidelines for Moderators on GitHub